pombredanne/tutorial_ci/README_WIN.md

 * Fitnesse / Selenium
 * JMeter

+I tried to automate the installation process but unfortunately this is currently not entierly possible.
+Some of the installers will pop up and you have to move them forward.

 If you are ready, just run the installation script:
 >cd tutorial_ci
 >install.bat

 *Pull the demo repositories*